HomeCompaniesSFA Therapeutics

 Regulating the immune system to block cancer & autoimmune diseases

-SFA Therapeutics is creating therapeutically-tailored oral drugs that regulate the immune system from bacterial metabolites; with a focus on autoimmune diseases and cancers that originate from chronic inflammation.
-There are over 100 million patients who suffer from autoimmune diseases.
-Our treatment is designed to block the root cause of many of these chronic inflammatory diseases, with a safe oral drug.
+SFA Therapeutics is creating therapeutically-tailored oral drugs that regulate the immune system; with a focus on autoimmune diseases and cancers that originate from chronic inflammation.
+There are over 300 million patients who suffer from autoimmune diseases.
+Our treatment is designed to block the root cause of many of these chronic inflammatory diseases, with safe oral drugs.
+We have strong clinical data from a phase 1b clinical trial in psoriasis, and human data in pancreatic cancer, uveitis and NASH. we have a total of 9 drugs in our pipeline and 15 patents.

 SFA Therapeutics